ryanallen/words-of-my-perfect-teacher/README.md

 [^124]: According to legend, [Nāgārjuna](#nāgārjuna)'s head and body took the form of two large stones some distance apart (at Nagarjunakonda in South India) which gradually draw closer over the centuries.
 When they reunite, [Nāgārjuna](#nāgārjuna) will come to life again.

 [^125]: In addition to actions which are generally negative, there are actions which the [Buddha](#buddha) proscribed for those who had taken particular vows.
 Here the monk is violating a precept forbidding fully ordained monks to cut vegetation.

+[^126]: Bodhisattvas who had reached a level where they were no longer obliged to return to samsaric existence.

 [^temp-1]: The <a href="#obscurations">obscurations</a> of <a href="#negative-emotions">negative emotions</a> and <a href="#concept-obscurations">conceptual obscurations</a>. "<a href="#obscurations">Obscurations</a>" <a href="#means">means</a> factors that cover and obscure our <a href="#buddha-nature">Buddha nature</a>.